Size4 feet (1.3 m)

 - Occurs in North America from the Hudson Bay, the lower Great Lakes and Mississippi River basins and Montana south to Louisiana.
 It can also be found in river basins from Ontario to Saskatchewan in Canada.

 - Mainly inhabits channels, deep pools and backwaters of small to large rivers, as well as lakes and large impoundments.
 Often found in schools in mid-water and near the bottom.

-- Reaches sexual maturity in about three years.
+- Reaches sexual maturity at about three years of age.